Krishnapro/Krishnapro/README.md

 ## About Me 🚀

 - 👩‍💻  I am a Software Engineer with 1 year of experience specializing in Backend development.
 My expertise lies in Java, Spring Framework, Maven, Scala, Databases, RestAPI, and WebSocket technologies.
-I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as Backend Developer.
+I currently work at <a href="https://www.asmaka.biz/">Asmaka Ventures</a> as a Software Developer.

 - 💻 I am passionate about FullStack development, Open Source, DevOps and I enjoy learning new things.